knaaptime/seg_networks/paper/introduction.md

 In this paper, we examine the relationship between pedestrian network characteristics and the measurement of metropolitan segregation.
 In doing so, we examine three research questions in turn: first, how much does the operationalization of space matter for segregation measurement?
-More specifically, how large is the difference between euclidean-based and network-based measures of spatial segregation?
-Second, if reasonable differences exist between euclidean and network measures, are they large enough that they cannot be attributed to chance?
-Third, what characteristics of the travel network explain the observed difference in measurement?
+More specifically, how large is the difference between Euclidean-based and network-based measures of spatial segregation?
+Second, if differences exist between Euclidean and network measures, are they large enough that they cannot be attributed to chance?
+Third, what characteristics of the travel network are related to the observed difference in measurement?
 If there is a large and/or systematic difference between traditional spatial measurements and those leveraging more realistic measurements of distance, then there may be much to learn about the contribution of network structure and design when seeking to maximize urban integration.